Buddy Deppenschmidt, drummer who helped spur ’60s bossa nova boom, dies at 85

 Byrd was skeptical at first, thinking his fans at Washington’s Showboat Lounge would not go for the new music.
 Mr. Deppenschmidt and Betts finally prevailed on Byrd’s wife, Ginny, to give Brazilian music a try.
 Late in 1961, the trio began to work some bossa nova tunes into their repertoire, and the audiences immediately responded.

-When Byrd’s record label showed no interest in a bossa nova, he went to Verve, Getz’s label.
+When Byrd’s record label showed no interest in bossa nova, he went to Verve, Getz’s label.
 (Mr. Deppenschmidt said he first suggested to Byrd that Getz’s approach would be a good fit for the music.)

-Byrd reserved Pierce Hall at All Souls Unitarian Church in Washington for a recording session scheduled to begin at noon on Feb.
+Byrd chose Pierce Hall at All Souls Unitarian Church in Washington for a recording session scheduled to begin at noon on Feb.
 13, 1962.
 Getz and his producer, Creed Taylor, flew down from New York that morning.

 “I was so up, it could have been a cloudy day and I would have thought it was sunny,” Mr. Deppenschmidt told The Washington Post in 2012.
 “I was just so happy we were finally doing this thing.”